-A delightful addition to an indoor garden is the old man cactus.
-The whitish fuzzy covering, which resembles unkempt white hair, has earned it the epithet “old man.”
+Old Man Cactus is a delightful addition to any succulent collection.
+The whitish fuzzy covering, which resembles unkempt white hair, has earned it the nickname of Old Man Cactus.
 It’s also called that because it may live up to 200 years in the wild.
 ‘Bearded cactus’ and ‘hairy cactus’ are two other names for this plant.
 Cephalocereus senilis (USDA zones 9-11) is the scientific name for this cactus.

 These white hairs aren’t just for show; they also serve a functional role.
 The hairs aid in hydration retention and provide a protective layer against cold and hot conditions.
 While the white coats seem to be pleasant to the touch, underneath them are vicious yellow spines that should be avoided.
-This unusual and entertaining cactus makes an excellent house plant.
-It may give your indoor garden some diversity and offer a lot of charm to your house.
+This unusual cactus makes an excellent house plant.

 This cactus enjoys being in direct sunlight.
 It requires at least 6 hours of direct sunshine or 8 hours of indirect sunlight to thrive.
 Because of its long white spines, the Old Man cactus can withstand direct sunlight.

-If you live somewhere where the sun shines directly on your cactus, I suggest rotating it every day to keep it in the same position.
-When inside, place the Old Man cactus near the south or west windows as possible, where the light is generally more robust.
+If you live somewhere where the sun shines directly on your cactus, we suggest rotating it every day so it receives the same amount of light on all sides and grows evenly.
+When inside, place the Old Man cactus near a sun-facing window.

 Your cactus will produce more blossoms the more sunshine it gets.
 A vast old man cactus may have as many as 20 blooms at once!

-This plant has to be watered when the earth is entirely dry.
+This plant has to be watered when the soil is completely dry.
 It should be watered once or twice a month, although this may vary depending on the temperature and amount of sunshine the plant receives.